Danosaurus-rex/Python-Coding-Club/README.md

 # Python Coding Club

-This repository hosts some introductory notebooks into how to code in python.
+This repository hosts some introductory notebooks into how to code in Python.
 These notebooks are aimed at utilising python primarily for **scientific data analysis** and are **targeted at people with little to no experience in programming**.
+If you are **completely new** to Python or Jupyter notebooks, I suggest reading through **Part 1** as a **.pdf** file (also uploaded to the repo).

 The Coding Club consists of ~8 parts (~7 at the present) covering the following: